2017 Season kicked off on Saturday, January 7th. The team went to WCTC to meet up with other teams for the FIRST game kick-off event.

 This year’s challenge Steamworks is a steampunk themed game played by two Alliances of three robots each.
 Robots score points by picking up and placing a 13″ gear, shooting fuel (whiffle balls) into a boiler, and climbing a rope to board the airship.
 Keeping with the steampunk theme of the game, the field had an airship that was to be board by the alliance.
 The full game explanation and animation can be found here.

 During week 1, we had to develop goals and needs for our robot.
 We decided to develop a robot capable of getting gears from the gear slot, pick up fuel from the field, place gears on the peg, shoot fuel into the boiler, and climb the rope.
 We started building out the playing field items that will be needed to test and practice with the robot.
 The CAD (Computer Aided Design) team started designing the robot components before we started building the robot.
 The programming team loaded new software and tested code that will be used during the season.

 Week 2 – Design and Prototype

-Design was continued this week, however physical building took place in the form of creating supports and cross members.
+Design continued this week, however physical building took place in the form of creating supports and cross members.
 Milling and cutting of the these parts started this week.
 In addition to this, the Computer Aided Design team continued working with the climbing and a high shooting mechanisms while the programming team worked on code for the tank drive and the ball sucker.
-The team also worked on gearbox selection and worked out the math concerning the strategy.
+The team also worked on gearbox selection and worked out the math concerning strategy.
 We sent some of our CAD files to our sponsors to be laser cut.
 The programming team attached our woodbox prototype to last years practice chassis and developed code for ball pick up and shooting.